High School: S.P.I.C.E. Camp (CMSE & WIE)

-Essay should respond to the question: "What can be done to encourage young women and minorities to pursue engineering?"
+In 250 words or less, please write an essay that addresses the following question: "What can be done to encourage young women and minorities to pursue engineering?"

 **It is important to check for spelling and grammatical errors.
 Hint: Type your essay response in a word processing program first, review it for errors, then cut and paste it into the text box on the application form.**